 Increases duration to 15s

 Freyja hurls a magic chain on an enemy Hero, dealing damage equal to 100% of her Attack and marking the target for 8s.
-For the duration, the target cannot utilize Hit Energy Restoration.
-Additionally during this time, if any ally auto-attacks this target, increase its damage dealt by 30% and restore an extra 30 Energy to the auto-attacker.
+For this duration, the opponent’s Hit Energy Restoration is nulled.
+Additionally, if during this time any ally auto-attacks the target, increase their damage dealt by 30% and restore an extra 30 Energy to the auto-attacker.

 Level 2 (Lv 101):